 Please remember that there are services to support you.
 Yours is not the only family who might struggle at times and you don’t have to cope alone.
 You can call Just One Number to speak to a health professional or speak to your child's school or early years setting.

 Dealing with difficult behaviour can affect your confidence as a parent.
 Understanding more about the roots of behaviour and how you can support your child can help.
 All professionals working with children in Norfolk are offered this training too.

 As well as helping you understand development, the Solihull course talks about, play, styles of parenting, sleep, temper tantrums and communication.
-Learning is split into 4 sections:
+Learning is split the following sections: